Avital999/Distributing-Shipments/README.md

 # Distributing-Shipments
-Mini Project - Topics in Computer Science, VRP optimization through Evolutionary Algorithms.
+###Mini Project - Topics in Computer Science, VRP optimization through Evolutionary Algorithms.<br>
-By Avital Vinograd and Noa Levin.
+By Avital Vinograd and Noa Levin.<br>

+*Python 3.11 is required to run the code*

 ## Introduction
 Covid-19 caused a global economic recession, leading to immense industry changes.
 During this financial crisis, delivery businesses bloomed and until today remain an integral part of modern life and an important part of the industry.